tinted-theming/home/builder.md

 Slugify is simplest to implement in a number of passes:

-* Start with your input value, replacing any Unicode characters with their ASCII aproximations (as an example `é` would become `e`).
+* Start with your input value, replacing any Unicode characters with their ASCII approximations (as an example `é` would become `e`).
 On a technical level, this can be done by normalizing the string to the Unicode NFD form (which is the decomposed version), and then dropping any combining characters.
 * Lowercase all characters. (convert characters `A` to `Z`, to `a` to `z`.)
 * Replace spaces with the `-` character
 * Drop all characters that are neither alphanumeric nor dashes